nxp-mark/nxp-mark/README.md

 # Hi, I'm Mark
-### I like everything about web apps, JS frameworks, and everything about UIs.
+### I like everything about web apps, JS frameworks, and building UIs.